mntzrr/cap/README.md

 cap
 ```

-You can clear the list by using the  `--clear` option (or shorthand `-C`), or if you want to delete a specific item in the list only, use the `-d INDEX` option.
+You can clear the list by using the  `--clear` option (or shorthand `-C`), or if you want to unflag a specific item in the list only, use the `-d INDEX` option.

 ```bash
 cap -d 5
 ```

-You can also delete from a **range** using the same option.
+You can also unflag from a **range** using the same option.

 ```bash
 cap -d 5-10
 ```

-Deletes all items from the 5th index to the 10th (inclusive).
+Unflags all items from the 5th index to the 10th (inclusive).

 ```bash
 cap -d 5-
 ```

-Deletes all items, starting from the 5th index and higher.
+Unflags all items, starting from the 5th index and higher.